ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 Memory limits can be configured to control the overall memory usage, ensuring the database operates efficiently within the available resources.

-### Hard memory limit
+### Hard memory limit {#hard-memory-limit}

 The hard memory limit specifies the total amount of available memory.

-By default, the hard memory limit is set to the process's CGroup memory limit.
+By default, the hard memory limit is set to the {{ ydb-short-name }} node process's [cgroups](https://en.wikipedia.org/wiki/Cgroups) memory limit.

-In environments without a CGroup memory limit, the default hard memory limit is equal to the total available memory of the host.
+In environments without a cgroups memory limit, the default hard memory limit is equal to the host's total available memory.
 This allows the database to utilize all available resources in unrestricted environments, though it may lead to resource contention with other processes running on the same host.

 Additionally, the hard memory limit can be specified in the configuration.
-Note that the database process may still exceed this limit, so it is highly recommended to use CGroup memory limits in production environments to enforce strict memory control.
+Note that the database process may still exceed this limit, so it is highly recommended to use cgroups memory limits in production environments to enforce strict memory control.

 Example of the `memory_controller_config` section with a specified hard memory limit: